Wssduer/GraphRBF/README.md

 First, install the environment as described above, and after that, use the code from the prediction command 'prediction code.log' file in the folder:

   `cd ../GraphRBF-main`
-  `python GraphRBF.py --querypath ../GraphRBF-main/example --filename 1ddl_A --ligands DNA,RNA,P`
+  `python GraphRBF.py --querypath ../GraphRBF-main/example --filename 1ddl --chain A --ligands DNA,RNA,P`

 Command list：
   --querypath   The path of query structure
-  --filename    The file name of the query structure（single chain protein, we need user to upload its pdb,pssm and hmm file）
+  --filename    The file name of the query structure（we need user to upload its pdb(1ddl_A.pdb) and pssm and hmm file of each chain(1ddl_A.pssm and 1ddl_A.hmm)）
-  --ligands     Ligand types.
+  --chain       The name of each protein chain(for single chain A, and more chains AB or ABC) --ligands     Ligand types.
 You can choose from DNA,RNA,P.

 ### 3.2  Train a new deep model from scratch